MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ## Step 6-User Log-in & Password Change

-the user logs in with the password supplied by IT
+The user logs in with the password supplied by IT

 <img width="1021" height="848" alt="image" src="https://github.com/user-attachments/assets/227cdcc0-c476-48d2-93d3-bcfa7e7f860e" />

-the Password must be changed before they are able to get access to the computer once again
+The Password must be changed before they are able to get access to the computer once again
 <img width="1024" height="854" alt="image" src="https://github.com/user-attachments/assets/8f8d3fc5-f385-4bdb-809a-5fc729a590a1" />

-the user makes a change to the password supplied by IT
+The user makes a change to the password supplied by IT
 <img width="1027" height="849" alt="image" src="https://github.com/user-attachments/assets/097160c3-f953-4bae-bc95-9156120e8fd7" />

 Then the user gets confirmation that their password has indeed been changed